tz1211/datadetox/README.md

         └── train_model.py
 ```

-## Components
+## Milestone 2 Components

+### 1. Data Source

+Our data source for RAG comes from the HuggingFace Transformers library. https://github.com/huggingface/transformers/tree/main/src/transformers/models

-### 1. RAG System
+### 2. RAG System

 The RAG (Retrieval-Augmented Generation) system serves as a **prompt refining tool** that retrieves information about foundation models and enriches user prompts.
 When a user mentions something about a foundation model, the RAG system:
 - Retrieves relevant information from the foundation model documentation
 - Enriches the user's prompt with detailed context about the model
-- Provides comprehensive answers based on retrieved information

-**Data Preservation Note**: We intentionally did not preprocess the `.md` files downloaded from Hugging Face in order to preserve all the details of the foundation model data.
+**Data Preservation Note**: We intentionally did not preprocess the `.md` files downloaded from HuggingFace in order to preserve all the details of the foundation model data.
 This ensures that the RAG system has access to complete and accurate information about each foundation model.

 #### Running the RAG System